How to Speed Read: Faster Reading, Improved Comprehension and Becoming a Better Reader: A Very Easy Guide

-To make sure you get the most value for money possible I've also included the FREE eBook: "How to Study: 20 Tips to Get the Best Grades".
-It contains my best best advice on time management, goal setting and how to get the best grades with the least effort.
-It's advice that also transfers brilliantly well to professionals and the self employed who want to get ahead of the competition.
+To make sure you get the most value for money possible, I've also included the FREE eBook: "How to Study ".
+It contains my best advice on time management, goal setting, and how to get the best grades with the least effort.
+It's advice that also transfers brilliantly well to professionals, the self-employed, and anyone who manages their own projects and/or daily work cycle.

 ----------HOW TO SPEED READ: FREE EXCERPT BELOW----------

-If you are struggling to take in the all the words in the line, try and relax your eyes, make them feel slightly lazy so that they aren’t focused so narrowly.
-Let your gaze be weaker, and soon you will be able to see more than you had before.
+If you are struggling to see the words around the word “central”, relax your eyes, and make them feel slightly lazy.
+Weaken your gaze, and soon you will be able to see more than you did before.